MA Criminology / Overview

 We require a UK bachelor's degree with a First or Upper Second classification or the overseas equivalent, in any discipline.

 When assessing your academic record we consider your degree subject, grades you have achieved and the standing of the institution where you studied your qualification.

 - How to apply

 - Apply online

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want to develop your intellectual, critical and analytic skills in the academic areas of criminology and criminal justice
+- Develop your intellectual, critical and analytic skills in the academic areas of criminology and criminal justice.

-- You are interested in the interactions between politics, criminology and criminal justice and the impact of public policy in these areas
+- Explore the interactions between politics, criminology and criminal justice, and the impact of public policy in these areas.

-- You are looking for a high level course to prepare you for a wide range of career paths
+- Study a high-level course to prepare you for a wide range of career paths.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.